 This butterfly, like all butterflies in the Pieridae family (Whites and Sulphurs), flies endlessly and does not land very often.
 So it is under-represented in photograph-based databases like iNaturalist.
 Even more so, because it is a very common urban butterfly, and people don’t bother to try and photograph it too often.
 In contrast, people knowledgable about butterflies will try to photograph butterflies like Checkered White and Margined White at every opportunity.

 Not native to the US, it is believed to have originated in the Eastern Mediterranean region.
+It is believed to have arrived in the U.S. in shipments of cabbage in the 1860’s.
 It is found in North and Central America, Eurasia, and Australia/New Zealand.